stevinz/awesome-game-engine-dev/README.md

 ### AI / Pathfinding <a name="Topic-AI"></a>
 - 📚 [Intro to AI](https://www.raywenderlich.com/2808-introduction-to-ai-programming-for-games) : Introduction to AI Programming for Games at RayWenderlich.com.
-- 📚 [Beginner's Guide to Game AI](https://www.gamedev.net/tutorials/programming/artificial-intelligence/the-total-beginners-guide-to-game-ai-r4942/) : Introduction to a range of concepts used in artificial intelligence for games at GameDev.net.
+- 📚 [Beginners Guide to Game AI](https://www.gamedev.net/tutorials/programming/artificial-intelligence/the-total-beginners-guide-to-game-ai-r4942/) : Introduction to a range of concepts used in artificial intelligence for games at GameDev.net.

 ### Animation <a name="Topic-Animation"></a>
 - 📚 [Skeletons and Inverse Kinematics](https://venturebeat.com/2017/08/09/character-animation-skeletons-and-inverse-kinematics/) : Basic and intermediate principles for using skeletons with inverse kinematics for character animation.